 The LISA withdrawal penalty remains at 25% of the total amount withdrawn for early withdrawals (before age 60 and not for a first home purchase).
 This penalty is calculated on the entire withdrawal amount, including both your contributions and any government bonuses, potentially leaving you with less than you originally contributed.

-• HMRC can block LISA withdrawals for suspected misuse or incomplete documentation
+- A LISA withdrawal can be delayed or refused for suspected misuse or incomplete documentation